Skip to main content

 To delete an individual meeting by its meeting ID, make a DELETE request to /crm/v3/objects/meetings/{meetingId}.

-Learn more about batch deleting by clicking the Endpoints tab at the top of this article.
+Learn more about batch deleting by checking out the reference documentation.